mmeapple/Research-Guide/README.md

 However, an important warning needs to be placed here.
 Remember that the introduction is limited and you need to use it to highlight _your work_ and not someone else's.
 So, when the section is included, it is important to:

 a) Avoid discussing paper that are not part of the larger narrative that surrounds your work

-a) Use it to notice the gaps that exist in the current literature and that your paper is covering
+b) Use it to notice the gaps that exist in the current literature and that your paper is covering

 In this section, you may also want to include a description of theoretical framework of your paper and/or a short description of a story example that frames your work.